-Fresh, unseen reportage from black & white and full colour imagery available for purchase.
-And lots more to come!
+Fresh, unseen reportage from black & white and full colour imagery.

 This website is my personal tribute to my remarkable father, Terry Spencer.
 To his work and life, both of which he undertook with enormous energy, commitment and humour.
 Before he died, he asked me if I would like to take over the running of his photo archive and try to market it further.
 Naturally, I jumped at the opportunity and the more I have delved into this archive, the more fun I have had with it, the more interesting people I have met as a result – and the more I admire the old man.
 I was privileged to have met some of the famous people Dad photographed, when he took me along with him on some stories.
 The most exciting, of course, were the Beatles (at Twickenham film studios), followed by the dishy French ski champion, Jean Claude Killy (at his family’s hotel in Val d’Isere in France).
 I also enjoyed meeting Hayley Mills, when I was left to babysit her adorable son, Crispin, in their home in London while Dad photographed her.
 I did NOT enjoy meeting the rude and inhospitable Rex Harrison.
 Fame does not always equal charm and warmth.